bloomberg/chromium.bb/src/docs/gpu/debugging_gpu_related_code.md

 ### `--enable-gpu-service-logging`

-In a debug build, this will print all actual calls into the GL driver.
+In a debug build or a release build with dcheck_always_on=true in GN argument, this will print all actual calls into the GL driver.

+To use it in Release builds without dcheck_always_on = true, specify GN argument enable_gpu_service_logging=true.

+For non-rooted devices running production builds, we can not set the command line flags.
+Use about://flags 'Enable gpu service logging' instead.

 ```
 [5497:5497:1219/142413:ERROR:gles2_cmd_decoder.cc(3301)] [.WebGLRenderingContext]cmd: kEnableVertexAttribArray